equinor/appsec/docs/guidelines/secret-scanning.md

 Please note that:

-- False positives is a sizable challenge, scanners needs to be fine tuned to your context (detectors, testing, verification +++)
+- False positives is a sizeable challenge, scanners need to be fine tuned to your context (detectors, testing, verification +++)
 - Incremental scans would be helpful, you may not want to scan everything all the time
 - Don't underestimate the cultural change when changing how you work.
 Document how your team does Secure Development, use in on-boarding, use in retrospectives - especially when you identity "interesting" pattern's.